Erzenkell/Flamingo-bot/README.md

-# Flamingo-bot
+# Flamingo Music bot

-Discord music bot
+Based on a open source music bot with some home-made improvements